Jan Ladislav Dussek: London

 In the spring of 1791, Dussek appeared in a series of concerts, a number of which featured Sophia, the young daughter of music publisher Domenico Corri.
 In a concert on 15 June that year, the pair played a piano duet together; they were married in September 1792.
 Sophia Corri was a singer, pianist, and harpist who became known in her own right.
 They had a daughter, Olivia, but the marriage was not happy, involving liaisons by both parties.

 Some of the concerts in 1791 and 1792 featured both Dussek and Joseph Haydn; the older Haydn wrote quite favorably of Dussek in a letter to the latter's father following one of the 1792 concerts.
 The other highlights of 1792 (above and beyond his marriage to Sophia) included the beginning of a music publishing venture with Sophia's father Domenico.
 This business, while successful at first, fared poorly in later years, and the circumstances of its failure spurred Dussek to leave London in 1799, leaving Corri in debtors' prison.

-Dussek's business acumen apparently had little impact on his performing and composing while in London.
+Dussek's business venture apparently had little impact on his performing and composing while in London.
 Every year, he performed in a series of concerts, at least some of which also featured Sophia, and which frequently featured new works.
 Some works were so successful they were repeated at later concerts in the series.
 Of one work, a reviewer wrote in 1798, "Dussek's Military Concerto was repeated.
 We think it very deserving of encomium."
 The concerto (C 153), which the reviewer reported as having been a repeat performance, was played again the following week.

 In 1796, Dussek and his wife began having serious marital troubles.
 In an account of uncertain veracity, it was reported that Sophia, who had fallen in love with another man, asked Dussek for money to repair her harp.
 She then used the money to leave the house, removing her belongings in her harp case, and claiming to have left for dinner with a female friend.
 A suspicious Dussek went with his father-in-law to the man's house, where Sophia locked herself in.
 She and Dussek argued, and she cursed him, claiming to be pregnant by the other man.
 Dussek, relenting, promised her freedom to do what she wanted; this led to a reconciliation of sorts.
 It seems unlikely that Dussek ever saw Sophia and his daughter Olivia after he left London in 1799; Sophia had to wait until she knew Dussek had died before she could remarry, which she did in 1812.

 Some of Dussek's compositions included arrangements of operatic and theatrical overtures for piano.
 He decided to try his hand at opera in 1798; the result was The Captive of Spilberg, with a libretto by Prince Hoare.
 The opera opened at Drury Lane on 14 November 1798, and the music was well received, with the European Magazine's critic writing, "the music, by Mr. Dussek, was such as to intitle him to rank with the first composers of the time."